 SVCS continued to receive mid-year transfers of students and was successful at attracting students for the 2023/24 academic year.
-The number of students on roll as at October census 2023 was 585 with the new Year 7 intake being significantly oversubscribed once again.
+The number of students on roll as at October census 2023 was 579.

 CCPS continues to grow in popularity as a result of a clear vision of excellent standards in the core subjects supported by an emphasis on the creative curriculum.
 Student numbers were at 198 for October 2023 census, right up from October 2021 census (which was at 180) with 191 on roll at the census in October 2022.